 Everyone should plan to arrive in Salt Lake City mid-day on Monday, May 2nd.
 Park City is about 30+ minutes from the SLC airport by shuttle van; more info regarding ground transportation will be coming closer to the meeting.
 The SLC airport is a hub for Delta, so chances are good for a non-stop flight.

 Anne has secured a great rate at the Holiday Inn Express, Park City, just a few minutes' walk from the Swaner Center (see attached map).
 The hotel perks include a complimentary hot breakfast and free internet.
 We will be in the "NewPark" area a few miles north of Park City proper--there are a wide variety of restaurants and pubs within a block or two for group dining.

 Hot breakfast daily, indoor swimming pool whirlpool and sauna, complimentary wireless internet, recently remodeled.

 Please call above number directly and say that you are reserving a room under the GWLA room block--we have reserved 18 king rooms and 17 queen/queen rooms.

-you may only reserve a room on space available and at rack rate price.
+LAST DAY TO RESERVE is MARCH 31ST, 2011.
+Any rooms remaining open will be released to general public and you may only reserve a room on space available and at rack rate price.

 All of the committee meetings, presentation sessions, and social activities may get moved around a bit as the event plans evolve--we're open to suggestions.
 Please contact Joni or Anne if you have any questions.